Introduction

 Researching Competitors Keywords

-As if you didn’t have enough keywords already but let’s just add in one more way to find keywords – let’s look at what our competitors are doing and what keywords they use!
+As if you didn’t have enough keywords already!
+But, let’s just add in one more way to find the right keywords for your website.
+Let’s look at what our competitors are doing and what keywords they use!
 There are another two websites that we can use for this and like before they give us similar information that we can delve into firther.

 The first site is SEMRush and if we type in the website address of a competitor, I’ve used my own just as an example, then we can see a whole host of information from what keywords they are ranking for to who their competitors are and who is linking to them.